timveldhuizen/hello-world/README.md

 Hi everyone.

-I'm new to github.
-Besides being a professional developer for my work, I also work on some stuff at home.
 I started programming in the 1980's (when I was about 6 or 7 years old) with the Canon V-20 MSX Home computer and these days I'm very experienced with the Delphi language and IDE which i've been working with for over 12 years.